-This publication has been produced with the assistance of the European Union and with the Support of the Prague Process Targeted Initiative.
+This publication has been produced with the assistance of the European Union and with the Support Team of the Prague Process Targeted Initiative.
 The ownership of the content in terms of data provided in this Migration Profile rests with the Republic of Moldova.
-The text of this Migration Profile can in no way be taken to reflect the views of the European Union.
+The text of this Migration Profile can in no way be taken to reflect the views of the European Union or the PP TI Support Team.